awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 **To assume a role**

-1. David signs into the AWS console using his normal user that is in the Development group\.
+1. David signs into the AWS Management Console using his normal user that is in the Development group\.

 1. He chooses the link that his administrator sent to him in email\.
 This takes him to the **Switch Role** page with the account ID or alias and the role name information already filled in\.